Blokz101/Obsidian-Vault/GC120 TEMP.md

 Sectioned assembly shows the interior shape
 Pictorial assembly shows how parts are assembled

-Engneering change orders are used to
+Engineering change orders are used to request changes to a design after it is finalized

+Section views:
+- Aim to improve clarity
+- Remove hidden lines

+Cutting plane is the place that cuts the part
+Cutting plane line is the line on another view that shows where the